kengruven/blogmudgeon/README.md

 Non-goals:
 - Multiple users, or multiple blogs -- run your own copy!
 - Extreme customization capabilities
-- Photos and multimedia
+- Photos and multimedia -- I may add the ability to attach images, eventually, but it's not going to be the primary goal, and it's not for you if you're going to want to attach big stylish stock photos everywhere
-- Social media integration
+- Social media integration -- gag
+- Comments -- if a reader wants to reply, they can use email; I've not seen a blog with comments that I thought were worthwhile, overall
+- Banner advertisements -- again, not my thing
+- Tags? -- maybe later, but not a primary concern

 Installation